Oneflow-Inc/DLPerf/README.md

 [5]: The MXNet BERT script of the [gluon-nlp](https://github.com/dmlc/gluon-nlp/tree/7b7bf60259e28b3bf1f4d70569a7e5c18e2f4b3e/scripts/bert) repository does **NOT** support clip_by_ global_norm operation in Adam optimizer. **W/O clip_by_global_norm** operation, the throughput will be larger and the the fine-tuning accuracy may be lower.
 So we also tested OneFlow data W/O clip operation for comparison.

+## Summary of Latest Test Results(special models)

+This section maintains a summary of the results of the special models.